What method of contraception's best for me?

 Reliability: high

-Pros: vomiting and diarrhoea don't reduce efficacy, may postpone menstruation, doesn't have to be taken every day
+Pros: vomiting and diarrhoea don’t reduce efficacy, can postpone menstruation, doesn’t have to be taken every day

 Cons: can irritate skin, is visible and can come off, slightly increased risk of thrombosis

-The soft plastic ring, five centimetres in diameter, can be inserted in the vagina yourself.
+You can insert the soft plastic ring, five centimetres in diameter, into the vagina yourself.
 It remains there, releasing hormones, for three weeks.
 If the ring interferes with sex you can remove it for up to three hours.

 Reliability: high

-Pros: vomiting and diarrhoea don't reduce efficacy, may postpone menstruation, doesn't have to be taken every day
+Pros: vomiting and diarrhoea don’t reduce efficacy, can postpone menstruation, doesn’t have to be taken every day

 Cons: the ring may be rejected and feel like a foreign body; slightly increases the risk of thrombosis

-These contraceptives only contain the hormon progesterone.
-The main advantage is that they don't increase the risk of thrombosis.
-"These methods are getting more and more popular.
+These contraceptives only contain the hormone progesterone.
+The main advantage is that they don’t increase the risk of thrombosis.
+“These methods are becoming more and more popular.
 Taking them long term often substantially or completely reduces menstrual bleeding and pain.
-The downside is that it can lead to a less clear complexion and recurring mid-cycle bleedings," explains Ruth Drahts.
-Unlike combined methods, its efficacy isn't affected by diarrhoea, vomiting, medication, jet lag or wrong application.
+The downside is that it can lead to skin problems and irregular, sometimes recurrent mid-cycle bleeding,” explains Ruth Drahts.
+Unlike combined methods, its efficacy isn’t affected by diarrhoea, vomiting, medication, jet lag or incorrect application.

 Progesterone-only pill

-The progesterone-only pill is suitable for women who can't or don't want to take oestrogen.
+The progesterone-only pill is suitable for women who can’t or don’t want to take oestrogen.
 Like the combined pill, it suppresses ovulation.
-"The lining of the uterus isn't built up but remains flat.
-If you don't want to get pregnant, it doesn't have to be built up again," explains Dingeldein.
+“The lining of the uterus isn’t built up but remains flat.
+But if you don’t want to get pregnant, that’s fine,” explains Dingeldein.

 Reliability: very high